Prayzez/Prayzez/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning with the "The Complete 2023 Web Development Bootcamp" on Udemy by Angela Yu
 - 💞️ I’m looking to collaborate on whatever opportunities I can
-- 📫 How to reach me email: keanu.stobbe@gmx.de
+- 📫 How to reach me: On LinkedIn linkedin.com/in/keanu-stobbe/ or email: keanu.stobbe@gmx.de

 <!---
 Prayzez/Prayzez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.